-For questions about proposal submission, including how to use this tool, contact SSHE – [email protected].
+For questions about proposal submission, contact SSHE – [email protected].

 Member registration is based on individual membership status at the time of the event.
 If your current membership expires prior to the event, you will have the option to renew at the time of registration to receive the member rate.

 The Conferences on Student Success in Higher Education converge three events into one.
 Please select the conference which is most applicable to you, though you are welcome to attend sessions and presentations across any of the conferences.

 If you are not a current member and are employed by a college or university that is an institutional member, you can join as a professional affiliate member for $80.
 If your institution is NOT a member, you can join as an associate affiliate member for $250.
 Both membership types provide access to the individual member rate for the event.
 Please visit the membership section of the NASPA website to learn more about membership types and benefits.
 We hope you’ll consider joining today!